aquasecurity/trivy/docs/docs/advanced/air-gap.md

 ### Embedded misconfiguration database

-Misconfigurations checks are embedded in the Trivy binary (at build time), and will be used as a fallback if the external database is not available.
-This means that you can still scan for misconfigurations in an air-gapped environment using the Checks from the time of the Trivy release you are using.
+Misconfigurations database is embedded in the Trivy binary (at build time), and will be used as a fallback if the external database is not available.
+This means that you can still scan for misconfigurations in an air-gapped environment using the database from the time of the Trivy release you are using.

 ## VEX Hub